What's Inside

 Additional validation, testing, monitoring, and reporting are all great improvements to any process, but making sure that these efforts become habits and get interwoven with your team culture will set a strong foundation for good security.
 As new employees join your development teams, they’ll be walking into a situation that leads them directly to best practices.
 Compliance as code provides the tangible benefits of increased, measurable security and helps your organization level up its security chops as a whole.

-Adopting the strategy of compliance as a code for your organization can bring a significant amount of value and security thoroughness to your practices.
+Adopting the strategy of compliance as a code for your organization can help an organization maintain compliance with every release and reduce the risk of failing audits, while building a better development process that allows developers to prioritize compliance and address issues without leaving the dev environment.
 Security is an element of your organization that shouldn’t operate reactively, and finding ways to inject it into the code layer allows you to think proactively about your standards and strategies.
-It’s also an element you can’t afford to get wrong, so rather than risking security thoroughness and doubling back when a problem is found, include the validation of your security with every code release.
+It’s also an element you can’t afford to get wrong, so rather than risking security thoroughness and doubling back when a problem is found; include the validation of your security with every code release.